jtmuller5/mullr_components/README.md

-This project is a starting point for a Dart [package](https://flutter.dev/developing-packages/), a library module containing code that can be shared easily across multiple Flutter or Dart projects.
+This project is a starting point for a Dart [package](https://flutter.dev/developing-packages/), a library module containing code that can be features easily across multiple Flutter or Dart projects.

 For help getting started with Flutter, view our